Vicomtech/ArchABM/README.md

 df_places = pd.DataFrame(results["results"]["places"])
 ```

+This example uses the default configuration file built-in the library.
+Alternatively, you can download and modify the [config.json](data/config.json) file found at the ``data`` directory of **archABM** repository.
 ----

 Developers can also use the command-line interface with the [main.py](https://github.com/Vicomtech/ArchABM) file from the source code repository.